TurtleMaster69420/Rifle-Shooting-ordering-system/README.md

 # Rifle Shooting ordering system
-The code behind our Year 11 Preliminary capstone project - an system which manages the orders put in by rifle shooting students.
+The code behind our Year 11 Preliminary capstone project - a system which manages the orders put in by rifle shooting students.